jrnd-io/jr/Readme.md

 ```bash
 jr createTopic topic1
 ```
-If you want to specify number of partitions and replication Factor you can use teh `-p` and `-r` flags:
+If you want to specify number of partitions and replication Factor you can use the `-p` and `-r` flags:

 ```bash
 jr createTopic topic1 -p 10 -r 2